dskyberg/jwt-cli/README.md

 # Validation
 By default, only the signature is validated.
 No header validation is done.
 You can use the --validate option to add a list of headers you would like to validate.

+# ToDo

+## JWE
+Currently, encryption/decryption is not supported.
+Just signed JWTs

+## More signing algs
+Currently only an embedded `x5c` claim is used for validating.
+Keys are accepted on the command line, but not yet used.